 TABLE 3.
-Cutoff scores, AUC value, sensitivity, selectivity, and statistical significance of NLR, PLR, MLR, SII, SIRI, MII-1, MII-2 and MII-3 parameters by stone group on USG Tables should be placed in the main text near the first time statistically significant.
-Table 4 presents the optimum cutoff values for predicting the endpoints of all variables and the sensitivities and specificities for these cutoff values.
+Cutoff scores, AUC value, sensitivity, selectivity, and statistical significance of NLR, PLR, MLR, SII, SIRI, MII-1, MII-2 and MII-3 parameters by stone group on USG Tables should be placed in the main text near the first time they are cited.